awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_fido.md

 # Enabling a FIDO security key \(console\)<a name="id_credentials_mfa_enable_fido"></a>

-FIDO security keys are a type of [MFA device](id_credentials_mfa.md) that you can use to protect your AWS resources\.
+FIDO security keys are a type of [multi\-factor authentication \(MFA\) device](id_credentials_mfa.md) that you can use to protect your AWS resources\.
 You plug your FIDO security key into a USB port on your computer and enable it using the instructions that follow\.
 After you enable it, you tap it when prompted to securely complete the sign\-in process\.
-If you already use a FIDO security key with other services, and it has an [AWS supported configuration](id_credentials_mfa_fido_supported_configurations.md) \(for example, the Yubikey 5 Series from Yubico\), you can also use it with AWS\.
-Otherwise, you need to purchase a FIDO2 security key if you want to use Webauthn for MFA in AWS\.
+If you already use a FIDO security key with other services, and it has an [AWS supported configuration](id_credentials_mfa_fido_supported_configurations.md) \(for example, the YubiKey 5 Series from Yubico\), you can also use it with AWS\.
+Otherwise, you need to purchase a FIDO security key if you want to use WebAuthn for MFA in AWS\.
 For specifications and purchase information, see [Multi\-Factor Authentication](http://aws.amazon.com/iam/details/mfa/)\.

 FIDO2 is an open authentication standard and an extension of FIDO U2F, offering the same high level of security based on public key cryptography\.
-FIDO2 consists of the W3C Web Authentication specification \(WebAuthn API\) and the Client to Authentication Protocol \(CTAP\), an application layer protocol\.
+FIDO2 consists of the W3C Web Authentication specification \(WebAuthn API\) and the FIDO Alliance Client\-to\-Authenticator Protocol \(CTAP\), an application layer protocol\.
 CTAP enables communication between client or platform, like a browser or operating system, with an external authenticator\.
-You can continue to use FIDO\-compliant devices, such as FIDO U2F security keys\.
-When you enable a FIDO\-compliant authenticator in AWS, the FIDO security key creates a new key pair for use with only AWS\.
+When you enable a FIDO Certified authenticator in AWS, the FIDO security key creates a new key pair for use with only AWS\.
 First, you enter your credentials\.
 When prompted, you tap the FIDO security key, which responds to the authentication challenge issued by AWS\.
 To learn more about the FIDO2 standard, see the [FIDO2 Project](https://en.wikipedia.org/wiki/FIDO2_Project)\.

-You can enable **one** MFA device \(of any kind\) per root user or IAM user\.
+You can register up to **eight** MFA devices of any combination of the [currently supported MFA types](https://aws.amazon.com/iam/features/mfa/) with your AWS account root user and IAM users\.
+With multiple MFA devices, you only need one MFA device to sign in to the AWS Management Console or create a session through the AWS CLI as that user\.

+**Note**
+We recommend that you require your human users to use temporary credentials when accessing AWS\.
+Your users can federate into AWS with an identity provider where they authenticate with their corporate credentials and MFA configurations\.
+To manage access to AWS and business applications, we recommend that you use IAM Identity Center\.
+For more information, see the [The IAM Identity Center User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.

 **Topics**
 + [Permissions required](#enable-fido-mfa-for-iam-user-permissions-required)